2016 United States presidential election in Minnesota: By county

-Results by congressional district
+By congressional district

-Trump won 5 of 8 congressional districts, including three held by Democrats, while Clinton won one held by Republicans.
+Despite losing the state, Trump won five of eight congressional districts, including three held by Democrats, while Clinton won the other three, including one held by a Republican.

 Analysis

 Minnesota voted 6.2 percent less Democratic from the 2012 presidential election, a much larger shift than the nation at large.
 Donald Trump only increased his vote tally compared to Mitt Romney in 2012 by 2,726 votes which resulted in a percentage of vote loss of 0.04%.
 The difference in Democratic voting was largely attributed to Independent or Write-In candidates.
 The most significant Independent gains went to Gary Johnson with 3.84 percent of the vote (+2.64% over 2012), Evan McMullin with 1.8 percent of the vote (he was not a candidate in 2012), and Jill Stein with 1.26 percent of the vote (+0.82% over 2012).
 These three candidates account for 5.26 percent of the swing.
 This election marked the first time since 1952 that the Democratic candidate performed worse in Minnesota than in the nation at large.
-Hillary Clinton won the national popular vote by 2.1 points but won Minnesota by just 1.5 points, or 44,765 votes.
+Hillary Clinton won the national popular vote by 2.1 points but won Minnesota by just 1.5 points, or 44,593 votes.
 Minnesota has been a primarily Democratic state in national elections since 1932.

 Due to Independent and Write-In gains throughout the state, Clinton was dependent on her wins in Hennepin (Minneapolis) and Ramsey (St. Paul) counties, the two most populous counties in the state, and the Arrowhead Region in the northeastern corner of the state.
+These counties are the most-educated in the state, as shown in the map, as Trump's gains were with white voters without college degrees.

 Trump's votes came from less populated, rural counties.
-Two counties, Morrison and Todd, gave Trump over 70% of the vote, making this the first election since 1968 where either major party candidate won a county with over 70%, with Trump also being the first Republican since Dwight D. Eisenhower to do so since 1956.
+Two counties, Morrison and Todd, gave Trump over 70% of the vote, making this the first election since 1968 where either major party candidate won a county with over 70%, with Trump also being the first Republican to do so since Dwight D. Eisenhower in 1956.

-Trump was also the first Republican to receive a majority of votes in Itasca County since Herbert Hoover in 1928, the first to win Swift County since Dwight D. Eisenhower in 1952, and the first to win Mower County since Richard Nixon against John F. Kennedy in 1960.
-Due to the close margin of victory in the state, Republicans had targeted Minnesota as a potential swing state target for the 2020 United States presidential election.
+Trump was also the first Republican to win Itasca County since Herbert Hoover in 1928, Swift County since Dwight D. Eisenhower in 1952, Mower County since Richard Nixon against John F. Kennedy in 1960, the first to win Fillmore and Winona counties since 1988, Rice County since 1972, Freeborn County since 1980, and Lac qui Parle County since 1984.
+Nonetheless, he became the first-ever Republican to win the White House without carrying Olmsted County.